FeanorFingolfin/CSharpBinaryFormatterDeserializer/README.md

 # CSharpBinaryFormatterDeserializer
-a qt-based deserializer of c# build-in class BinaryFormatter
+a qt-based deserializer of c# build-in class BinaryFormatter.